Spook's

-Spook's, published as The Last Apprentice in the United States, is a children's dark fantasy series by English author Joseph Delaney.
+Spook's, published as The Last Apprentice in the United States, is a children's dark fantasy series by the English author Joseph Delaney.
 It is published by imprints of Penguin Random House in the United Kingdom and HarperCollins in the United States.
 The series has been published in 30 countries, with sales exceeding 4.5 million copies.
-It started in 2004 with The Spook's Apprentice, which has been adapted into a play script, a feature film titled Seventh Son, and a French graphic novel.
+It began in 2004 with The Spook's Apprentice, which was later adapted as a play script, a feature film titled Seventh Son, and a French graphic novel.

-The main series consists of 20 books, with three arcs.
-The Wardstone Chronicles follows Thomas "Tom" Ward's journey as he apprentices under John Gregory, the spook of the County, situated in a fictionalized Lancashire.
-Through his mentorship, Tom masters the skills to confront supernatural threats.
-However, as the narrative unfolds, Tom finds himself confronting an even greater peril: the Fiend.
-The Starblade Chronicles extends the adventures of Tom Ward, now a Spook, battling a grave evil endangering the County and beyond.
-Tom mentors his apprentice, Jenny, amidst formidable challenges.
-Brother Wulf features the exploits of Brother Wulf, a novice monk, and Tom Ward.
+The main series consists of 20 books in three arcs.
+The Wardstone Chronicles follows Thomas "Tom" Ward, who becomes apprentice to John Gregory, the spook of the County, a fictionalised version of Lancashire.
+Tom is trained to deal with supernatural threats and later becomes involved in a wider conflict with the Fiend.
+The Starblade Chronicles continues Tom Ward's story after he becomes a spook and takes on his own apprentice, Jenny.
+Brother Wulf follows Brother Wulf, a novice monk, and Tom Ward.

-There are also several related works set in the same world, including two short story compilations, a bestiary, and two novellas.
+Several related works are set in the same fictional world, including short story collections, a bestiary and novellas.

 Overview

-The first arc of the series titled The Wardstone Chronicles, published from 2004 to 2013, follows Thomas "Tom" Ward, the seventh son of a seventh son who is apprenticed to the County's spook, John Gregory, a master fighter of supernatural evil.
-The Spook gives Tom practical instruction on tackling ghosts, ghasts, witches, boggarts, and all manner of other things that serve the Dark.
+The Wardstone Chronicles, published from 2004 to 2013, follows Thomas "Tom" Ward, the seventh son of a seventh son, who is apprenticed to the County's spook, John Gregory.
+Gregory teaches him how to deal with ghosts, ghasts, witches, boggarts and other beings associated with the Dark.

-Tom soon discovers that most of John Gregory's apprentices have failed for various reasons, including being killed in the process of learning how to be a Spook.
-As the arc progresses, the focus expands to other characters, such as the young witch Alice Deane and the witch assassin Grimalkin.
-Overall, the series develops the plotline of Tom being destined to save the world or be tortured by the Fiend, the father of all evil, for all eternity.
+Tom learns that most of Gregory's former apprentices failed, with some killed during their training.
+As the arc continues, other characters become more central to the story, including the young witch Alice Deane and the witch assassin Grimalkin.
+The arc follows Tom's role in the conflict with the Fiend, the father of all evil.

-The County referenced in the series is based on Lancashire in the North of England.
-Various County fictional towns are thinly veiled modern-day cities; for example, the town of Priestown is based on Preston (where the author was born), Caster is Lancaster, Black Pool is Blackpool, and Chipenden is Chipping.
+The County is based on Lancashire in the North of England.
+Several fictional towns in the books are based on real places: Priestown is based on Preston, where Delaney was born; Caster is based on Lancaster; Black Pool is based on Blackpool; and Chipenden is based on Chipping.

-The first arc was followed by The Starblade Chronicles, a trilogy published from 2014 to 2017, continuing the adventures of Tom Ward, who has finished his apprenticeship and is now a Spook in his own right dedicated to fighting an unparalleled evil threatening the County and the world.
-Throughout the trilogy, Tom mentors his own apprentice, Jenny, as they face daunting challenges together.
-This was then followed by Brother Wulf, published from 2020 to 2023 as four books following the adventures of Brother Wulf, a young noviciate monk, and Tom Ward.
+The Starblade Chronicles, a trilogy published from 2014 to 2017, continues Tom Ward's story after the end of his apprenticeship.
+Tom works as a spook and trains Jenny, his own apprentice, while facing a new threat to the County.
+Brother Wulf, published from 2020 to 2023, follows Brother Wulf, a young novice monk, and Tom Ward.